Temesghen-Eyassu/urbanVisRCairo/README.md

 The density scale on the y-axis represents the probability density — that is, the relative likelihood of compactness values falling within each bin, normalized so the total area under the histogram sums to 1.

-**How to Visualize Compactness Analysis
+**How to Visualize Compactness Analysis**

 To generate the compactness comparison plots for structured and unstructured buildings, you can use the function plot_compactness_area_graphs() from the script 4_compactness_analysis.R.
 Load and run the function, passing the file paths of your datasets:
+After sourcing or running 5_building_area_hexbins.R, simply run the following function:
      plot_compactness_area_graphs(
           unstructured_path = "path/to/unstructured_buildings.gpkg",
           structured_path = "path/to/structured_buildings.gpkg"